yaad96/AgentFlake_FlakyDoctor/ReproFlake-C9E6/REPRODUCIBILITY.md

 ### 3.3 API keys

-Set both API keys in the current shell:
+Set API keys in the current shell.
+The default command in this guide runs both backends, so it needs both keys; a one-backend run only needs that backend's key.

 ```bash
 export ANTHROPIC_API_KEY=sk-ant-...